Canon 200D vs Nikon D7100

 - More heavily discounted: Has been around for much longer (launched in February 2013).

-If the count of relative strengths (bullet points above) is taken as a measure, the match-up finishes in a tie (12 points each).
+If the count of relative strengths (bullet points above) is taken as a measure, the D7100 emerges as the winner of the match-up (15 : 12 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.

 Expert reviews: Canon 200D vs Nikon D7100